 When there are actors filmed on set and a computer-generated background from the previous passage, how are they blended together for a viewer to perceive the whole scene as real?
 Here is where compositingsteps forward to glue multiple layers together and deliver a seamless, realistic image that, in fact, has never existed.
 A compositing artist from a VFX production house will use various technologies like chroma key, camera tracking, or match moving to ensure the perfect consistency of final visuals, similar to that we all enjoy in Star Wars, The Lord of the Rings, or Harry Potter movies.

 Any object that is supposed to move somehow in your video needs to be animated (if it is not a live creature, of course).
-The animation is a diverse world of techniques, starting from motion graphics used to add movement to text or abstract shapes and ending with motion capture for creating highly realistic computer-generated images.
+Animation is a diverse world of techniques, starting from motion graphics used to add movement to text or abstract shapes and ending with motion capture for creating highly realistic computer-generated images.
 You can get snow or explosion thanks to particle VFX simulation or insert a 3D dragon into your footage – after the creature is digitally modeled, rigged, skinned, textured, and set in motion to look just like in How to Train Your Dragon.

 It is a famous technique of combining several images where an object filmed is located on a monochromatic background replaced by another image in post-production.
 This term is also used to refer to the background itself, which is usually green or blue.
 The choice is explained by the fact that these colors don’t match human skin tones.
 However, the background can be red or yellow as well, depending on the task set by the director, the equipment characteristics, and the colors of clothes and objects to be caught on camera.
 Objects are separated from a green or blue screen during the process called keying, with the results seen in Ed Sheeran and Justin Bieber’s I Don't Care.